Global Director, Enterprise Security Risk & Compliance First Data Corporation

 VP & CIO Aaron's, Inc.

-John Trainor is VP and CIO of Aaron's, Inc., an Atlanta-based specialty retailer that leases furniture, electronics, and appliances.
-Since 1999, he has helped Aaron's grow from 450 to more than 2000 stores with almost $3B in revenue.
+John Trainor is vice president and chief information officer of Aaron's, Inc., an Atlanta-based specialty retailer that leases furniture, electronics and appliances.
+Since 1999, he has helped Aaron's grow from 450 to more than 2,100 stores with almost $3B in revenue.
 Prior to joining Aaron's, he worked in technology roles at the Southern Company and the United States Senate.
-He received his bachelor's in electrical engineering from the Georgia Institute of Technology.
+He has a bachelor of electrical engineering degree from the Georgia Institute of Technology.

-Trainor serves as the chairman of the Mobility Society Board for the Technology Associate of Georgia and is the membership chairman for the Georgia CIO Leadership Association.
+John serves as the founding chairman of the Mobility Society Board and on the board of directors for the Technology Associate of Georgia and is the membership chairman for the Georgia CIO Leadership Association.
 He volunteers and raises money for the Leukemia & Lymphoma Society of Georgia.